mhxie/reflex4arm/README.md

 ReFlex: Remote Flash == Local Flash in the 22nd International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS'22), 2017

+## TODO

+1. Update the lwIP to the latest version;
+2. Adaptive batching for 100GbE networking;

 ## Future work